Algebraic traversable wormholes: Algebraic traversable wormholes

 which follows from the uniqueness of the the thermofield double state.
-In particular, the generator log$\Delta$ has zero eigen value only for the thermofield double state, and it has continuous strictly positive or strictly negative eigen values on any other state.
-Therefore, the above result follows from Riemann–Lebesgue lemma \cite{longo,Lechner:2021fvy}.
+In particular, the generator log$\Delta$ has zero eigenvalue only for the thermofield double state, and it has continuous strictly positive or strictly negative eigenvalues on any other state.
+We are employing this argument here since the difference between successive energy eigenstates goes like $O(e^{-N^{2}})$ and times of order log$N^{2}$ will not be able to resolve the microstates.
+Then, the above result follows from Riemann–Lebesgue lemma \cite{longo,Lechner:2021fvy}.